TiagoSousaSilva/Project/SNMP/MIB/MIB_N_SNMP.md

 // How to add devices:

-Public IP of the Client and community is the password selected in the snmp.conf
+Public IP of the Client and community is the password selected in the snmp.conf (public by default)
 ```
 ![MIB.png](MIB.png)